-Until three weeks ago, you had probably never heard of the video conferencing software Zoom.
+Until recently, you had probably never heard of the video conferencing software Zoom.

 But now, as we remain in lockdown and are forced to communicate with colleagues and friends remotely, it’s one of the world’s most talked-about technologies – whether that’s because of its easy-to-use and free set-up or because of accusations that it steals your data and infects you with malware.

 So, which side of the divide should you be on?
 Let’s take a look.

 What are people’s concerns about Zoom?

 There are plenty of justifiable reasons to be wary of Zoom.
 For example, security researchers have found several major vulnerabilities – one of which can be used to steal Windows passwords, and another two that can be used to take over a Zoom user’s Mac and tap into the webcam and microphone.

 There were also reports that Apple was forced to step in to secure millions of devices after it learned that Zoom installed a secret web server on users’ Macs, and that Zoom has an “attendee tracking” feature that lets a host see whether participants clicked away from the app during a call.